DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Problem Formulation: Cooperative Problem Solving with General Agents

-where $\mathcal{A}=\{a_1,\dots,a_N\}$ is a finite set of agents, $\mathcal{E}$ is the set of interaction events, $\mathcal{P}$ denotes a problem instance, and $\mathbb{Z}$ denotes discrete logical time.
-The problem instance is encoded as a distinguished initial event $e_0\in\mathcal{E}$, delivered at $t=0$ to a subset $\mathcal{A}_0\subseteq\mathcal{A}$.
+\textbf{System Model.} A cooperative multi-agent system is characterized by the tuple \( \mathcal{S} = (\mathcal{A}, \mathcal{E}, \mathcal{P}, \mathbb{Z}), \) where $\mathcal{A}=\{a_1,\dots,a_N\}$ is a finite set of agents, $\mathcal{E}$ is the set of interaction events, $\mathcal{P}$ denotes problem instance to be solved, $\mathbb{Z}$ denotes the discrete logical time domain. $\mathcal{P}$ is encoded as an initial event $e_0\in\mathcal{E}$, delivered at $t=0$ to an initial subset of agents $\mathcal{A}_0\subseteq\mathcal{A}$.
 Execution terminates when a terminal event $e_\infty$ is generated.
-Logical time $t \in \mathbb{Z}$ advances whenever an interaction occurs, either through agent activation or event delivery.
+Logical time $t \in \mathbb{Z}$ advances whenever an interaction occurs, including agent activation or event delivery.
 It induces a causal ordering over interactions but may not correspond to wall-clock time.

-Each \textbf{agent} $a\in\mathcal{A}$ is modeled as an autonomous decision-making unit that operates asynchronously and has no predefined role or control flow.
-Thus, we abstract away agent internals and model only observable interaction behavior via a non-deterministic transformation on events
+Each \textbf{agent} $a\in\mathcal{A}$ (omitting the index $i$ in $a_i$ for notational simplicity) is modeled as an autonomous decision-making unit that operates asynchronously and has no predefined role or control flow.
+Thus, we abstract away agent internals and model only observable interaction behavior via a non-deterministic transformation on events: